 My parents started keeping fishtanks back in 1969.
-I was 2 years of age back then...
+I was a very young boy back then...
 And with the exception of one year I always had fishtanks myself till this very day.
 So, ever since the late sixties I've been very fascinated (despite of my young age in 1969) by aquaristics.
 Throughout the years I do have gained a lot of knowledge of aquaristics.
 Not just by books or other specific magazines (internet during the seventies and eighties wasn't an option yet!) but mostly by own experience throughout the years.

 Because of my own way of looking at aquaristics and especially breeding hybrids within the livebearer zones (did the same thing with birds by the way)...
 I started experimenting with several breeds which were related to other breeds.
 Wether their genus were close related or not.
 I'm most interested in how hybrids will develop and how fertile they'll be in order to develop a new strain of offspring.

 I am active on specific aquaristic forums and I do get remarks and read from time to time remarks of others that certain breeds can not interbreed with another breed.
 But when it does happen that the offspring won't be fertile by all means.
 I myself have come to another conclusion while hybridizing certain breeds.
 I have been able to cross certain fish breeds and they had fertile offspring themselves.

 Other forum members have been mailing me that hybridizing will demolish the market.
 I myself do have a different point of view on that one.
 A lot of the domesticated aquarium fish we have today are the result of hybridization or even mutations by nature.
 And I'd like to justify this by mentioning that I myself have five different influences running through my veins.
 Which are dutch, indonesian, german, french and portuguese...
 And folks let me tell you this : I'm pretty much fertile!
 And for sure I'm not lesser than anybody else for that matter!